 - North Macedonia

-According to information provided by the Ministry of Interior to the Croatian Law Centre (CLC) and ECRE at the end of November 2016, the concept is not used for applicants from Turkey.
+According to information provided by the Ministry of Interior to the Croatian Law Centre (CLC), the concept is not used for applicants from Turkey.
 According to CLC’s knowledge the concept is still not in use for applicants from Turkey.

 In 2018, negative decisions based on the concept of safe country of origin were issued in 76 cases.
 39 of those concerned citizens of Algeria, 13 Morocco, 13 Tunisia, 5 Kosovo, 4 Serbia and 2 Bosnia and Herzegovina.
-No information on decisions based on the concept of safe country of origin is available for 2019 and 2020.
+No information on decisions based on the concept of safe country of origin is available for the period from 2019 until the end of 2021.

 Article 44 LITP.